 The Windows 10 freezes randomly issue can also attribute to the system file corrupt or missing.
-Run the build-in system file checker utility that automatically scans and restore the original system file and solve this kind of problem.
+Run the built-in system file checker utility that automatically scans and restores the original system file and solves this kind of problem.

 - Right click on command prompt and select run as administrator,